This section outlines:

 - (d) otherwise permitted by this rule.

-The Code of Conduct also permits disclosure of confidential information where there is imminent danger of death or serious injury, and disclosure is necessary to prevent this harm.
+The Code also permits disclosure of limited confidential information when there is imminent risk of death or serious bodily harm, and disclosure is necessary to prevent this.

 - Future Harm / Public Safety Exception